Silenci0/CureInfection/README.md

 - Disable the cure if players only have seconds before turning.
 - Cause the cure to backfire and turn the player into a zombie (based on the item's cure chances)

+The plugin checks if the survivor player is infected and if the player's health is less than 100.
+This way, it will prevent users from being cured if they cannot technically use the health item.
 Further customizations for the pillscure functionality may be added later or upon consideration.

 # Cvars
 The following cvars are available in the plugin: